redwoodjs/redwood/docs/docs/tutorial/chapter6/comments-schema.md

 >
 > Not to mention that Prisma itself is currently under development and implementations could change at any time.
 Trying to keep pace with those changes and constantly keep mocks in sync would be a nightmare!
 >
-> That being said, if you really wanted to you could use Jest's [mocking utilities](https://jestjs.io/docs/en/mock-functions) and completely mock the Prisma interface abstract the database away completely.
+> That being said, if you really wanted to you could use Jest's [mocking utilities](https://jestjs.io/docs/en/mock-functions) and completely mock the Prisma interface to abstract the database away completely.
 But don't say we didn't warn you!

 Where does that data come from?
 Take a look at the `comments.scenarios.js` file which is next door: